 Prerequisite: CHE 101.
 Continuation of CHE 101.
 Includes chemical equilibria, electrochemistry, metals and nonmetals, some fundamentals of organic chemistry, polymers, fibers and plastics, natural products, and some fundamentals of biochemistry.
 Not open to chemistry majors.
-Offered Spring Only.
+Offered spring only.

-FUNDAMENTALS OF CHEMISTRY I 4, 3/3; NS14
+FUNDAMENTALS OF CHEMISTRY I

-Fundamental principles of chemistry covering the nature and structure and properties of the atom, chemical bonding, geometry of molecules, the periodic table, states of matter, stoichiometry, and solution chemistry.
-Offered Every Semester.
+Fundamental principles of chemistry covering the nature and structure and properties of the atom, chemical bonding, geometry of molecules, the periodic table, the behavior of gases, stoichiometry, and solution chemistry.
+Includes laboratory experiences exploring these basic principles, introduction to safe laboratory practices, introduction to using basic chemical glassware and analytical balances.
+Offered every semester.

-CHE 112 FUNDAMENTALS OF CHEMISTRY II
+FUNDAMENTALS OF CHEMISTRY II